apache/drill-site/_docs/en/data-sources-and-file-formats/010-data-sources-and-file-formats-introduction.md

 ### Usage Notes

+- Drill 1.21 and later: if the workspace configuration specifies no default format, i.e. `"defaultInputFormat": null`, then queries on an empty directory fail with a `VALIDATION ERROR`.
 - Queries with stars (*) on an empty directory return an empty result set.
 - Fields indicated in the SELECT statement are returned as INT-OPTIONAL types.
 - The empty directory in a query with the UNION operator does not change the results; Drill returns results as if the query does not contain the UNION operator.